Walkinshaw Andretti United: 2005

 In 2005 both Skaife and Kelly won rounds of the championship with Kelly winning the historic V8 Supercars China Round at Shanghai International Circuit.
 This victory gave HRT its 50th round win, the first team to do so.
 Skaife and Kelly won the Bathurst 1000.
 Jim Richards and James Courtney drove the second car, however failed to finish.

 2006

 In 2006 Kelly finished the season in sixth place and Skaife finished in a miserable sixteenth.
-Both drivers did have success during with Skaife winning at Pukekohe and Wanneroo and Kelly winning at Surfers Paradise and Phillip Island.
+Both drivers did have success with Skaife winning at Pukekohe and Wanneroo and Kelly winning at Surfers Paradise and Phillip Island.
 With HRT out of the title race by the time of the endurance races and the sister HSV Dealer Team having both its drivers in contention, it was controversially decided to split its drivers with Garth Tander driving with Skaife and Kelly with his brother Rick at the HSV Dealer Team.
 However the plan was not successful with the Skaife/Tander car finishing 26th at the Sandown 500 and crashing on lap 1 at Bathurst after a driveline failure.
 The second HRT car was driven by Jim Richards and Ryan Briscoe and finished in 21st at Sandown and did not finish at Bathurst.